tcltk/tcl/doc/markdown/clock.md

 # Description

-The **clock** command performs several operations that obtain and manipulate values that represent times.
+The \fBclock\fR command performs several operations that obtain and manipulate values that represent times.
 The command supports several subcommands that determine what action is carried out by the command.

-**clock add** *timeVal* ?*count unit...*? ?*-option value*?
+**clock add** \fItimeVal\fR ?\fIcount unit...\fR? ?\fI-option value\fR?
 : Adds a (possibly negative) offset to a time that is expressed as an integer number of seconds.
-See **CLOCK ARITHMETIC** for a full description.
+See \fBCLOCK ARITHMETIC\fR for a full description.

-**clock clicks** ?*-option*?
+**clock clicks** ?\fI-option\fR?
-: If no *-option* argument is supplied, returns a high-resolution time value as a system-dependent integer value.
+: If no \fI-option\fR argument is supplied, returns a high-resolution time value as a system-dependent integer value.
 The unit of the value is system-dependent but should be the highest resolution clock available on the system such as a CPU cycle counter.
-See **HIGH RESOLUTION TIMERS** for a full description.
+See \fBHIGH RESOLUTION TIMERS\fR for a full description.
-    If the *-option* argument is **-milliseconds**, then the command is synonymous with **clock milliseconds** (see below).
-This usage is obsolete, and **clock milliseconds** is to be considered the preferred way of obtaining a count of milliseconds.
+    If the \fI-option\fR argument is \fB-milliseconds\fR, then the command is synonymous with \fBclock milliseconds\fR (see below).
+This usage is obsolete, and \fBclock milliseconds\fR is to be considered the preferred way of obtaining a count of milliseconds.
-    If the *-option* argument is **-microseconds**, then the command is synonymous with **clock microseconds** (see below).
-This usage is obsolete, and **clock microseconds** is to be considered the preferred way of obtaining a count of microseconds.
+    If the \fI-option\fR argument is \fB-microseconds\fR, then the command is synonymous with \fBclock microseconds\fR (see below).
+This usage is obsolete, and \fBclock microseconds\fR is to be considered the preferred way of obtaining a count of microseconds.

-**clock format** *timeVal* ?*-option value*...?
+**clock format** \fItimeVal\fR ?\fI-option value\fR...?
 : Formats a time that is expressed as an integer number of seconds into a format intended for consumption by users or external programs.
-See **FORMATTING TIMES** for a full description.
+See \fBFORMATTING TIMES\fR for a full description.

 **clock microseconds**
 : Returns the current time as an integer number of microseconds.
-See **HIGH RESOLUTION TIMERS** for a full description.
+See \fBHIGH RESOLUTION TIMERS\fR for a full description.

 **clock milliseconds**
 : Returns the current time as an integer number of milliseconds.
-See **HIGH RESOLUTION TIMERS** for a full description.
+See \fBHIGH RESOLUTION TIMERS\fR for a full description.

-**clock scan** *inputString* ?*-option value*...?
+**clock scan** \fIinputString\fR ?\fI-option value\fR...?
 : Scans a time that is expressed as a character string and produces an integer number of seconds.
-See **SCANNING TIMES** for a full description.
+See \fBSCANNING TIMES\fR for a full description.

 **clock seconds**
 : Returns the current time as an integer number of seconds.